siderolabs/talos/website/content/v1.15/reference/cli.md

       --with-ipmi                                enable BMC (IPMI) emulation using QEMU's built-in BMC simulator (amd64 only) --with-json-logs                           enable JSON logs receiver and configure Talos to send logs there --with-kubespan                            enable KubeSpan system
-      --with-network-bandwidth int               specify bandwidth restriction (in kbps) on the bridge interface --with-network-chaos                       enable to use network chaos parameters --with-network-jitter duration             specify jitter on the bridge interface
+      --with-lldp                                run a continuous LLDP receive-test advertiser on the QEMU host --with-network-bandwidth int               specify bandwidth restriction (in kbps) on the bridge interface --with-network-chaos                       enable to use network chaos parameters --with-network-jitter duration             specify jitter on the bridge interface